Diuxx/xjson/README.md

     // use internal add method to use xJson options like auto increment. users.add({ firstName: 'Nicolas' });

-    // You can also use pure JS to add data. users.data.push({ firstName: 'Nicolas' });
+    // you can also use pure JS to add data. users.data.push({ firstName: 'Nicolas' });

     // save all modifications in target file.